sqfmi/watchy-docs/docs/getting-started.md

 ## Upload

+1. Plug in USB on Watchy and select the serial port that shows up
+2. If nothing shows up, or if you're having trouble uploading, make sure you have the <ins>[USB-Serial drivers](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers)</ins> installed.
-1. Select **ESP32 Dev Module** under Tools > Board > ESP32 Arduino
+2. Select **ESP32 Dev Module** under Tools > Board > ESP32 Arduino
-2. Select **Minimal SPIFFS** under Tools > Partition Scheme
+3. Select **Minimal SPIFFS** under Tools > Partition Scheme
-3. Leave everything else as default
+4. Leave everything else as default
-4. Plug in USB on Watchy and select the serial port that shows up
-5. Choose an example and hit upload
+6. Choose an example and hit upload
-6. Try modifiying the examples or create your own app!
+7. Try modifiying the examples or create your own app!